The pied butcherbird and the art of composing

 The black and white bird, slightly smaller than a magpie, lives in Australia where it is the most accomplished song bird with a very complex song.
 The bird may sound like a flute, a cornet or organ; hence the name.
 Males can sing continuously for hours at night.
 Their song consists of hundreds of clear phrases which take about two and a half second.
 After each phrase they wait a few seconds before they proceed.

 Janney wondered if they, just as composers, keep a balance between novelty and repetition.
 That would be important to prevent habituation in female listeners while at the same time the bird remains identifiable as an individual.
 He studied the nocturnal solo songs of 17 birds.
 He divided the phrases of each bird in types and investigated how often and in what order he sang each type.
-He also discerned motifs; a motif is a single tone or a group of a few tones (syllable) that often recurs.
+Also, he discerned motifs; a motif is a single tone or a group of a few tones (syllable) that often recurs.
 Several types of phrases may share a same motif.
 Finally, for each bird he investigated how he arranged his phrases and motifs.
 Was there any structure in the temporal patterning?

 The singing of the birds is well organized, the analysis shows.
 Types of phrases and particularly motifs were regularly spaced in time.
 That regularity arises, as the researchers show, because a performing bird orders the different types of phrases in such a way, that each motif is heard at constant time intervals.